Ifti007/dse-241/README.md

 # dse-241
-## This repo has dse-241 homework
+This repo has dse-241 excercises

--for excersie 4 install the following pip install networkx
+-for excercise 4 install the following pip install networkx